October 15-21, 2023

 October 13-19, 2024

-The week of October 17-23, 2021 has been set aside as National Veterinary Technician Week (NVTW) to celebrate, recognize, and promote the valuable contributions Credentialed Veterinary Technicians make to the veterinary profession and society.
+Since 1993, the 3rd week of October has been set aside as National Veterinary Technician Week (NVTW) to celebrate, recognize, and promote the valuable contributions Credentialed Veterinary Technicians make to the veterinary profession and society.

 Hill’s Pet Nutrition is the exclusive sponsor of National Veterinary Technician Week.
-In addition to providing funding for social media and public relations outreach, Hill’s is providing its own self-care resources, including a free yoga instructional video and a video on how to make simple meals from easy menus (see below).
-Hill’s field representatives will also personally deliver NVTW posters and other goodies to their clients across the United States, ensuring nearly 5,000 practices are aware of and thanked for the great work that Veterinary Technicians do.
+In addition to providing funding for social media and public relations outreach, Hill’s field representatives will personally deliver NVTW posters and other goodies to their clients across the United States, ensuring nearly 5,000 practices are aware of and thanked for the great work that Veterinary Technicians do.